Learning the Quality of Machine Permutations in Job Shop Scheduling: Related Works

 The general idea of a metaheuristic~\citep{Metaheuristic,LSA} is to describe trajectories in the solution space starting from initial solutions and visiting neighbor solutions according to some criteria.
 Each trajectory generally stops either when no improving solution exists in the neighborhood, i.e., the current solution is a local optimum, or when a predefined criterion is met.
 The effectiveness of metaheuristics depends on a brittle and complex balance of its elements that governs the creation of successful trajectories.
 This balance is achieved by designing elements like the neighborhood structure, the searching procedure, and other mechanisms such that the algorithm can intensify promising regions while escaping from local optima.
 Therefore, selecting, designing, and assembling the right elements is extremely important and requires domain and algorithm-design expertise.

 The breakthrough work in the field of metaheuristics for the JSP is \citep{SA}.
-This work adapted the Simulated Annealing (SA)~\citep{firstSA} and proposed one of the most studied and effective neighborhood structure for the JSP, called N1.
-N1 is a turning point because it showed how to construct the neighborhood of a solution without incurring in unfeasible solutions, nonetheless, guaranteeing the existence of a trajectory that leads to global minima, the so-called \emph{convergence property}.
+This work adapted the Simulated Annealing (SA)~\citep{firstSA} and proposed one of the most studied and effective neighborhood structures for the JSP, called N1.
+N1 was the first to show how it is possible to construct the neighborhood of a solution without incurring in unfeasible solutions.
+In addition, it guarantees the existence of a trajectory that leads to global minima, the so-called \emph{convergence property}.

 After this work, many variations and extensions of N1 were proposed in \citep{TABU,TSAB,N7}, mostly in the context of a Tabu Search~\citep{TS}.
 The most successful application of the TS to the JSP is \citep{TSAB}, where the authors proposed a reduced variation of N1 in which some of the neighbor solutions were removed since they cannot immediately improve the current solution.
 In \citep{TSAB} is also proposed the best implementation of the TS for the JSP, successively refined in \citep{iTSAB} by incorporating elements of path relinking in the generator of initial solutions.